-It seems that nowadays social media platforms are a dime a dozen.
+It seems that nowadays social media sites are a dime a dozen.
 And with so many options to choose from, it can be difficult to know which one would work best for you.

 It’s important to note that you don’t have to just pick one platform, as you can absolutely spread out your options.
 However, people often fall into the trap of trying to manage too many accounts and therefore spreading themselves too thin.